autoblocksai/javascript-sdk/src/prompts/README.md

 I don't have to awkwardly indent my text to the left!
 ```

-## 2. Prompt building is type-safe, so you don't have to worry about typos or missing placeholder values
+## 2. Prompt building is type-safe

-The placeholders in your prompt templates are automatically extracted and turned into TypeScript types, so you don't have to worry about typos or missing placeholder values.
+The placeholders in your templates are automatically extracted and turned into TypeScript types, so you don't have to worry about typos or missing placeholder values.

 If you have the below template in a file called `feature-a/system`: